dylan-foundry/dylanfoundry.org/content/2014-07-http-and-stream-processing.rst

 streams API as well as help to make it clear why a new streams API will be useful.

+Other frameworks are already moving in this direction.
+One example is `http4s`_ which builds on `scalaz-stream`_.

 How does the HTTP server work currently?
 ========================================